Yehuda Shoenfeld

-Yehuda Shoenfeld (יהודה שינפלד; born February 14, 1948) is an Israeli physician and autoimmunity researcher.
+Yehuda Shoenfeld (יהודה שינפלד; born February 14, 1948 in Topoľčany, Slovakia) is an Israeli physician and autoimmunity researcher.

 Biography

 Yehuda Shoenfeld works at Sheba Medical Center in Tel HaShomer and the Sackler Faculty of Medicine at Tel-Aviv University.
 He studied at the Hebrew University of Jerusalem.
 He is the incumbent of the Laura Schwarz-Kipp Chair for Research of Autoimmune Diseases.
 Shoenfeld is the editor of two journals, Harefuah (Medicine) in Hebrew with English abstracts and Israel Medical Association Journal (IMAJ).
 He is co-editor-in-chief of Autoimmunity Reviews, and co-editor of the Journal of Autoimmunity, and member of the editorial board of the Clinical Reviews in Allergy & Immunology.

 Shoenfeld, proposed a syndrome he calls Autoimmune Syndrome Induced by Adjuvants (ASIA), which aims to be an autoimmune response to vaccine adjuvants.

 Published works

 He has published more than 2,000 papers.
 Also, he has authored and edited 40 books and contributed more than 350 chapters to various books, most recently Vaccines and Autoimmunity published by Wiley Blackwell.
 Prof. Shoenfeld is on the editorial board of 43 medical journals.